-If you want to share custom liveries/teams for an online event, for example for an important league race, there are a couple of ways to do this.
+If you want to share custom liveries/teams for an online event, for example for an important league race, there are two ways to do this:

-- More control: admins can check all liveries and related files are working and make sure no mistakes were made by each driver when they set up their custom team
+- More control: admins can check all liveries and related files are working and make sure no mistakes were made by each driver when they set up their custom team, and no liveries are used that would violate the guidelines for that competition.

 - Less load on the server, no skins are transferred by the server itself, and therefore it requires no extra bandwidth.
 All clients have the full content before joining the event.